RCIA – Becoming Catholic

 Are you considering becoming Catholic?
 What has led you to that decision?
-We all choose to become Catholic for our own personal reasons, but we can share in the same journey.
+We all choose to explore Catholicism for our own personal reasons, but we can share in the same journey.
 Here are some common reasons people join the Catholic Church through the RCIA process:

 - Raised Catholic, but never completed Confirmation